These dopamine supplements are the safest, most effective way to boost dopamine levels, helping problems with anxiety

 While I definitely do not recommend caffeine supplements which can be very dangerous, natural caffeine sources like coffee, tea, and yerba mate provide some amazing health benefits.

 Coffee, for example, decreases your risk of many major diseases and can even help you live longer.
 (81)

 So if your morning cuppa makes you feel happier, more energetic and productive, I won’t argue with your success.

 But keep in mind that caffeine is addictive and is not a good choice for anyone with anxiety.

-Interestingly, another “illicit” substance, nicotine, when isolated from tobacco, also shows promise as a surprisingly safe and effective dopamine-enhancing brain booster.
+Interestingly, another controversial substance, nicotine, also shows promise as a surprisingly safe and effective dopamine-enhancing brain booster when isolated from tobacco.